Fahleh/alx-low_level_programming/0x0E-structures_typedef/README.md

 Task 2: A function that prints a struct dog.

 Task 3: Define a new type dog_t as a new name for the type struct dog.

+Task 4: A function that creates a new dog.